Pudelpointers: Authentic versatility in a little known breed.

 Traits important to hunters

-Depending on the breed club or registry, the pudelpointer’s coat standard can include short smooth coats, rough coats or wirey coats.
-There is controversy over the acceptability of these varieties and how the breed is being presented today.
-All the coats are flat and somewhat rough to the touch, medium in length with a dense undercoat that protects against brush and won’t soak through easily.
+Depending on the breed club or registry, the pudelpointer’s coat standard can include short smooth coats, rough coats, or wirey coats.
+Controversy continues over which of these varieties to accept and how to present the breed.
+All the coats are flat and somewhat rough to the touch.
+They are medium in length with a dense undercoat that protects against brush and prevents soaking.
 The rough and wire coats are suitable for breeding.
 Although the short coat does better in warm temperatures, it is not generally considered standard for breeding.
 The rough and wire coats can be stripped in the spring before the warm weather.

 Pudelpointers display pointing and retrieving skills as well as a readiness for training at an early age.

-Hip dysplasia and epilepsy are noted as the predominant risks.
+Hip dysplasia and epilepsy are the predominant risks.